Olivia Clyne

-Olivia Clyne, (née Blatchford; born January 23, 1993 in New York City) is a professional squash player who represents the United States.
+Olivia Clyne, (née Blatchford; born January 23, 1993) is a retired United States professional squash player.

 Career

 Blatchford's junior accomplishments included winning the British Junior Open Girls under-15 event in 2007.
-She competed in the 2015 Pan American Games in Toronto, Canada, representing the U.S.A.
-She brought back a silver medal from the individual event, and a gold medal from the teams event, with American compatriots Amanda Sobhy and Natalie Grainger.
+She competed in the 2015 Pan American Games in Toronto, Canada, representing the United States.
+She won a silver medal in the individual event, and a gold medal in the teams event, with American compatriots Amanda Sobhy and Natalie Grainger.

 She reached a career-high world ranking of World No. 11 in October 2021.
-She won the U.S. National Championship twice in 2017 and 2019.
+She won the U.S. National Championship twice, in 2017 and 2019.

 In 2022, she was part of the United States team that reached the final of the 2022 Women's World Team Squash Championships.
-It was the first time that the United States had reached the final.
+It was the first time that the United States had reached the final, where the Egyptian team eventually retained the title.

+She announced her retirement from the PSA tour for January 1, 2024.

 Personal life

 In 2018, Blatchford married Alan Clyne, a fellow professional squash player.